Associate Dean for Faculty Development

 Building Two, Room 226

-Besides her scholarship, Professor Yildirim maintains a pro bono practice as legal consultant with Council on American Islamic Relations and as pro bono attorney for the American Civil Liberties Union.
+Dean Yildirim has remained active in civil rights litigation as a pro bono legal consultant with Council on American Islamic Relations and pro bono attorney for the American Civil Liberties Union.
 She was pro bono counsel to Kimberlie Webb in Webb v.
 City of Philadelphia, 562 F.3d 256 (3rd Cir.
-2009), seeking recognition of Webb’s free exercise right to wear a religious headcovering under her police uniform hat.
-An account of Professor Yildirim’s experience litigating the appeal can be found in the Law and Religion volume of Cases in Context series by Aspen Publishers.
+2009), seeking recognition of Webb’s free exercise right to wear a religious head covering under her police uniform hat.

 Islamic Law. .
 Florian Pohl, ed.
 Marshall Cavendish, 2010.